 “I go to a place and I ask someone who lives there to take me on a walk,” she says.
 “A special walk, that means something to them.”
 In other words, not just a tour of local landmarks.
 Corringham is deeply curious about the amalgam of geography, memory and identity that gives people a sense of place.
 “I want to know how people connect to the places they call home,” she says.
 “It might be because I’m a bit rootless myself.
 I suppose I want a bit of it.”

 Corringham doesn’t talk much on these walks.
 Mostly she listens.
-Binaural microphones tucked discreetly near her ears capture the full, 3-dimensional soundscape -- both the ambient sounds of the environment and and her walking companion’s running commentary.
+Binaural microphones tucked discreetly near her ears capture the full, three-dimensional soundscape — both the ambient sounds of the environment and her walking companion’s running commentary.
 The magic happens later, when she goes back over the same route.
 “Only this time,” she says, “I sing.”

 Listening to Corringham sing a city is like hearing a map that exists only in sound.
 You follow the thread of her voice through back alleys, over bridges, in and out of crowds, while she improvises.
 She vocalizes wind in the trees, flowing water, the crunch of footsteps on snow, the low-pitched grumble of construction equipment, a staccato counterpoint to birdsong.
 It’s all wordless and untamed, even slightly feral -- which can be disturbing or liberating depending on your perspective.
 “It’s playing around like children do,” she says.
 “You know, children really like making sounds.
 But as we get older, we mostly get quieter, and I think a bit of our enjoyment of sound can go.”